 To better understand what forensic analysis is, think about how a crime investigation is conducted in CSI.
 Starting from crime scene analysts down to detectives and coroners, everyone involved in the forensic process collects and analyzes evidence that is used to reconstruct the events surrounding the crime.
 In a nutshell, each bit of information represents a data point that helps the analysts with a better overview of the series of events that caused the breach.

 The purpose of digital forensic models is to understand what happened before, during, and after the hack.
 Instead of looking for the bullets around a dead body, cybersecurity experts investigate the cybercrime scene to spot digital evidence.
 In defining how a cyberattack was carried out, the digital forensic investigator understands where the attack originated, the method used to breach your defenses, and the weak spots in the security perimeter.
 The purpose is to understand how the malicious actor got access to the network, which vulnerabilities have been exploited, the extent of damage that has been caused, and if there’s still some lingering code left behind.

-While analyzing an incident, you must be sure not to destroy or alter your evidence.
+When analyzing an incident, you must take care not to destroy or alter your evidence.
 Just like the police, no one should touch anything in the crime scene.
 Here are some best practices you want to follow to collect the right logs at the right time:

 • Always collect the logs before formatting or even just rebooting the system.

 • Do not carry out any system-wide activity such as installing a new tool on the infected machine before the forensic analysis is carried out.

 • Windows Operating System logs: Save the application, security, and system logs from the event viewer.

 • Linux Operating System logs: save boot.log, auth.log, kern.log, message, utmp, and wtmp from the /var/log/ directory.